temporalio/temporal-jumpstart/docs/foundations/Callers.md

 **Description**: Specifies server behavior when a **completed** Workflow with the same ID exists.

 **Options**:
-- `AllowDuplicateFailedOnly` (default): New run allowed only if previous run failed, was canceled, or terminated
+- `AllowDuplicateFailedOnly`: New run allowed only if previous run failed, was canceled, or terminated
-- `AllowDuplicate`: New run allowed regardless of previous run status
+- `AllowDuplicate` _(default)_: New run allowed regardless of previous run status
 - `RejectDuplicate`: New run rejected regardless of previous run status

 **Note**: Under no conditions can two Workflows with the same namespace and Workflow ID run simultaneously.

+**Best Practice**: Prefer `RejectDuplicate` to avoid corruption caused by duplicating steps accidentally.
+If you have confidence in the idempotency of enclosed Workflow steps, consider `AllowDuplicateFailedOnly` to allow for a "do over" of failed processes.

 ---